jeremyButtler/alnSeq/README.md

   query length * reference length.
 This can result in VERY LARGE FILES for large alignments.

+This was an intresting idea, but for the few tests that I ran, I found that this mainly feature printed alignments that were just one or two bases off the main alignment.

 ## Final notes

 AlnSeq does not use decimals, so if you want decimals for